What This Is

 Worth It?

-The AMS lite alone justifies the upgrade - set it and forget it for multi-color prints.
+The AMS lite alone justifies the upgrade.
+Set it and forget it for multi-color prints.

-Status: Daily driver for workspace organization prints
+Upgrade: July 2025 Status: Daily driver for workspace organization prints